PART 2A OF FORM ADV: FIRM BROCHURE

 Item 18: Financial Information

-Evercore Wealth provides discretionary and non-discretionary investment advisory services to individuals and institutional clients and also provides investment consulting and educational services with respect to asset allocation, portfolio diversification, portfolio risk, financial planning, and other general economic and financial topics.
+Evercore Wealth serves high net worth families, foundations, and endowments, delivering customized strategic wealth planning, investment management, and, through its affiliate Evercore Trust Company, N.A., trust and custody services.
+Evercore Wealth provides discretionary and non-discretionary investment advisory services to individuals and institutional clients and also provides financial planning, investment consulting and educational services with respect to asset allocation, portfolio diversification, portfolio risk, and other general economic and financial topics.

 Evercore Wealth provides investment advisory services to a registered investment company, the Evercore Equity Fund (“EWMCX”), and investment sub-advisory services to an insurance dedicated fund, the SALI Multi-Series Fund, L.P.

-Client accounts are invested primarily in equities and bonds managed by Evercore Wealth, mutual funds managed by Evercore Wealth and third-party investment managers, and exchange-traded funds, alternative investments, cash-equivalent instruments, and strategies and investment portfolios managed by third-party unaffiliated investment managers.
+Evercore Wealth’s client accounts are invested primarily in equities and fixed income securities managed by Evercore Wealth, mutual funds managed by Evercore Wealth and third-party investment managers, and exchange-traded funds, alternative investments, cash-equivalent instruments, and strategies and investment portfolios managed by third-party investment managers.

 Evercore Wealth also provides an array of general personal financial planning services in addition to investment management.
 Such services include, but are not limited to, retirement planning, financial planning, personal tax and cash flow planning, estate planning, insurance planning, marriage and divorce planning, college planning, compensation and benefits planning, and the preparation of financial analyses and personal financial statements reflecting net worth, cash flow, and income tax projections.
 Financial planning services may be provided as a stand-alone service or as part of the Firm’s investment advisory services.

 For the investment advisory services it provides, Evercore Wealth is compensated based on a percentage of assets under management.
-The terms of each client’s fee schedule is outlined in their Agreement.
-Fees are generally charged monthly in arrears based on the prior month-end market value, and are generally deducted directly from the client’s custodial account.
+The terms of each client’s fee schedule are outlined in their Agreement.
+Fees are generally charged monthly in arrears based on the prior month-end market value, and are generally deducted directly from the client’s custodial account in the following month.
 However, some clients may have other arrangements.
 For example, they may be billed for the fees incurred, charged fees less frequently than monthly, in some cases may pay fees in advance, and in other cases may be charged a flat or set fee.

 Investment advisory services begin with the effective date of the Agreement, which is the date the client signs the Agreement.
-For the first fee billing cycle that the Agreement is effective, fees are charged on a pro-rata basis based upon the number of days in which Evercore Wealth managed the account in the billing period.
+The first fee will be charged on a pro-rata basis beginning on the date that the account is determined to be substantially funded.
+If that date falls on the last two business days of the month, the first fee is generally charged as part of the regular billing cycle in the following month.
 Fees are charged according to a tiered schedule and may be negotiated as determined on a case-by-case basis based upon a number of factors, including the type of assets under management, the services provided, and any restrictions on particular assets, or asset classes.

 Fees may be negotiated with clients in Evercore Wealth’s sole discretion.
-The agreed upon management fee for any account may be higher or lower than the fees reflected in the table above.
+The agreed upon investment management fee for any account may be higher or lower than the fees reflected in the table above.
+For example, accounts for which Evercore Wealth provides investment advisory services as the result of a prior acquisition generally retain the fee schedule associated with their account at the time of the acquisition.

 Fees are calculated and paid in accordance with the fee schedule in effect for the account at the time of payment, as may be amended from time to time.
 Evercore Wealth may charge a minimum annual fee for services provided on any account.